The Conductors

 Michael Klazek

-Michael Klazek, our Staff Conductor, a founding member of the Sooke Philharmonic, has played viola professionally and conducted community ensembles for five decades.
+Michael Klazek, Staff Conductor and a founding member of the Sooke Philharmonic, has played viola professionally and conducted community ensembles for five decades.
 Educated at University of Alberta and University of Calgary, he studied conducting with Kenneth L. Nielsen, composition with Violet Archer, violin and viola with Thomas Rolston, as well as piano and music education.

 For 35 years, he taught acclaimed choirs, bands, orchestras and musical theatre ensembles in secondary schools and universities at Edmonton, Calgary and Victoria.
 He has taught conducting at UofC and the Victoria Conservatory, and co-founded the UVic Strings Mentorship course.
 Mike has served on boards of the Greater Victoria Youth Orchestra, the Victoria Chamber Orchestra, the Greater Victoria Performing Arts Festival and the Galiano Ensemble.